v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 - You will connect to Adatum’s IT Services team site to validate that you can access the site and authenticate your credentials.
 - You will export the existing ticket data from the spreadsheet on LON-CL1 and upload it to a SharePoint list in the IT Services site that Adatum (Holly) created in the prior task.
 When the data is uploaded to the IT Services site, it will be uploaded as a SharePoint list (titled “Service Desk Requests”) on the site.

-    **IMPORTANT:** There are two ways in which you can export the data from the spreadsheet and upload it to the SharePoint list on the IT Services site: 1) Through commands in the Excel spreadsheet, or 2) By running a PowerShell script.
-Both options are presented in this task and you are free to choose whichever method you prefer.
-Using the Excel spreadsheet commands is probably the more common method, but for those of you who prefer to work in PowerShell, using the PowerShell script provides another experience to add to your personal repository of PowerShell tools.

 **CAUTION:** In this task, whenever you access the URL of the IT Services site, you will use ***your*** tenant prefix (xxxxxZZZZZZ) in the site's URL (**<https://xxxxxZZZZZZ.sharepoint.com/sites/ITServices>**), since you created the site in your Adatum tenant in the prior task.
 When you access this site in your role as the IT Consultant, you will sign in using your fellow student's tenant admin username and password (which represents the IT Consultant); the username will be **admin@xxxxxZZZZZZ.onmicrosoft.com**, where the tenant prefix (xxxxxZZZZZZ) will be ***your fellow student’s*** tenant prefix that was assigned to you by your instructor.

 1. Switch to **LON-CL1**.
 2. On **LON-CL1**, you should still be logged in as the **Administrator** (Adatum\\Administrator) from the earlier lab in which you installed Microsoft 365 Apps for enterprise.
 If your Edge browser is displayed, minimize it to display the LON-CL1 desktop so that you can verify which user account you're logged in as.
-If you did not log out of LON-CL1 as Laura Atkins and log back in as the Administrator at the end of the earlier lab, then do so now.
+If you did not log out of LON-CL1 as Laura Atkins and log back in as the Administrator at the end of the earlier lab, then do so now. <br/>

+    **Note:** In this role-playing task, you will use LON-CL1 as the IT Consultant's PC.
 3. Select the **File Explorer** icon that is located on the taskbar at the bottom of the screen.
 4. Maximize the **File Explorer** window.
 In the tree pane on the left, under **This PC**, select **Documents** (this folder provides a shortcut that points to the actual path of C:\Users\Administrator.ADATUM\Documents).
-5. If you will recall from the task description, you will be presented with two options for completing this task: through commands in the Excel spreadsheet, or by running a PowerShell script.
-      - If you prefer to use Excel to accomplish this task, then proceed to **step 6**.
-      - If you prefer to use PowerShell, then proceed to **step 25**.
-6. **START HERE TO PERFORM THIS TASK USING EXCEL.**

-    Since you are at this step, you have chosen to use Excel to export the table data into a SharePoint list in the IT Services site.

-    In **File Explorer**, the **Documents** folder should be displayed.
-Confirm the **Service Request System.xlsx** and **BackupFile.xlsx** files are present in the Documents folder.
+Confirm the **Service Request System.xlsx** and **BackupFile.xlsx** files are present in the Documents folder. <br/>

     The **Service Request System** spreadsheet contains copies of the service request tickets from Adatum’s old ticketing system.
 The **Backup File** spreadsheet, which is simply a copy of the Service Request System file, was created for precautionary purposes (it will come into play in the next task).
-Note that there are two files with the name **Service Request System**; one is an Excel spreadsheet file with a .xlsx extension, and the other is a comma separated value file with a .csv extension.
-The Excel spreadsheet file is used in this section, whereas students that chose to use PowerShell will use the .csv file.

-    Double-click the **Service Request System.xlsx** file to open it.
-Make sure you open the .xlsx file and not the .csv file.
+5. Double-click the **Service Request System.xlsx** file to open it.
-7. If a **Sign in to set up Office** window appears, sign in using the tenant admin account (admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and tenant admin password.
+6. If a **Sign in to set up Office** window appears, sign in using the tenant admin account (admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and tenant admin password.
 On the Manage device screen, click **No, sign in to this app only**.
-8. If an **Accept the license agreement** window appears, select the **Accept** button.
+7. If an **Accept the license agreement** window appears, select the **Accept** button.
-9. If a **Your privacy option** window appears, select the **Close** button at the bottom of the window.
+8. If a **Your privacy option** window appears, select the **Close** button at the bottom of the window.
-10. In the next several steps, you will verify that in your role as the IT Consultant, you can connect to the IT Services site and that you can authenticate access to the site using your tenant admin’s credentials.
+9. In the next several steps, you will verify that in your role as the IT Consultant, you can connect to the IT Services site and that you can authenticate access to the site using your tenant admin’s credentials.
 Even though you will use the Excel command to **Get Data** from another source and import it into your spreadsheet, you will actually NOT being doing that since you already have the data in the spreadsheet.
 You will simply use this **Get Data** command to verify that you can successfully access the IT Services site from your PC.

     In **Excel,** in the menu bar at the top of the screen, select **Data**.
-11. In the ribbon, under the **Get and Transform Data** section, select the **Get Data** drop-down arrow.
+10. In the ribbon, under the **Get and Transform Data** section, select the **Get Data** drop-down arrow.
 In the menu that appears, select **From Online Services**, and then in its menu, select **From SharePoint Online list**.
-12. A new **SharePoint Online lists** window will open.
+11. A new **SharePoint Online lists** window will open.
 In the **Site URL** field, enter **<https://xxxxxZZZZZZ.sharepoint.com/sites/ITServices>** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider, since the IT Services site is on your tenant).

     **Note:** Before you select **OK**, copy the site URL that you just entered as you will need to enter this in future steps.
 Copying it now will save you from having to manually enter it later.

     Select **OK**.
-13. If a dialog box appears that allows you to select the type of authentication you want to use to access the IT Services site, it will display three options in the left-hand pane: Anonymous, Windows, and Microsoft account.
+12. If a dialog box appears that allows you to select the type of authentication you want to use to access the IT Services site, it will display three options in the left-hand pane: Anonymous, Windows, and Microsoft account.
 Anonymous is displayed by default.
 However, in this case, select **Microsoft account**.

     The dialog box displays a message indicating **You aren’t signed in**.
 Select the **Sign in** button.

     On the **Pick an account** window, select **Use another account** because you want to sign in as the IT Consultant's tenant admin account (**admin@xxxxxZZZZZZ.onmicrosoft.com** where xxxxxZZZZZZ is **your fellow student’s tenant prefix that was assigned to you by your instructor**).
 In the **Enter password** window, enter your fellow student's tenant password and then select **Sign in**.
 If your sign in is successful, a message will be displayed in the window indicating you are signed in.

     Once you are signed in, select **Connect**.
-14. When the **Navigator** window appears, this is your indication that you have established a connection between the IT Consultant’s external user account and Adatum’s IT Services site that Holly created in the prior task.
+13. When the **Navigator** window appears, this is your indication that you have established a connection between the IT Consultant’s external user account and Adatum’s IT Services site that Holly created in the prior task.
 Even though you used the **Get Data** command in Excel to do this, you will NOT import any data locally to the Excel spreadsheet (the data is already in the spreadsheet).

     Select **Cancel** to close the **Navigator** window.
-15. Now that you have verified that the IT Consultant's external user account can access the IT Services site, you will export Adatum’s existing ticketing system data from the spreadsheet and upload it as a SharePoint list into the IT Services site.
+14. Now that you have verified that the IT Consultant's external user account can access the IT Services site, you will export Adatum’s existing ticketing system data from the spreadsheet and upload it as a SharePoint list into the IT Services site.

     If you are already familiar with the use of table objects in Excel, **select a cell in the table and proceed to the next step.**